Fall Product Update: MCP, Shopify Plus & deeper control ahead of BFCM

 If you allow for multiple referrals and offer rewards for each referral, it would be very useful for the referrers to see their progress.
 For example, when did they send a referral link, to whom, was it redeemed etc. You can also allow them to send a reminder to their friends who have not redeemed the reward yet.
 This way, you let them manage their referrals and avoid confusion on the status of their referrals.
 They will know exactly whom did they recommend and whom not yet.

-Examples: Eatsy offers a page in their mobile app that displays the status of all referrals made by a customer and lets them send reminders to the friends who have not used the offer yet.
+Eatsy offers a page in their mobile app that displays the status of all referrals made by a customer and lets them send reminders to the friends who have not used the offer yet.
 It also shows the amount of incentives that are available to the advocate.

 6. Make the rewards easy to find

 It is best to offer a place where the referrers can find their rewards.
 One option is to offer a dedicated referral tracking page, as mentioned above.
-Another is to offer a customer cockpit, where customers can track all their incentives, also the ones not related to referrals.
+Another is to offer a customer wallet, where customers can track all their incentives, also the ones not related to referrals.
 It is especially important if the rewards have a longer expiration date or if you allow multiple referrals and the referrers may get multiple rewards.

-Example: H&M offers a customer cockpit, where customers can find their loyalty points balance, available discounts, unique vouchers, and a referral program.
+H&M offers a customer cockpit, where customers can find their loyalty points balance, available discounts, unique vouchers, and a referral program.

 Design the checkout view for referral codes